British Land upholds the human rights of our employees and supply chain

 Our Supplier Risk Monitoring tools and contractual rights to audit have improved our ability to spot early warning signs of poor ethical practice, enabling us to better prevent Modern Slavery violations.

-We have continued our Work Practice Audit Programme with Unseen conducting on-site audits with our highest-risk suppliers.
+We have continued our Work Practice Audit Programme with Unseen conducting ten on-site audits with our highest-risk suppliers during FY25.
 These audits provide an effective way of creating transparency into working practices within our supply chain.
-Through unannounced one to one interviews with individuals, working on site, employed by our contractors, a range of potential issues associated with modern slavery are explored.
+Through unannounced one to one interviews with individuals working on site, employed by our contractors, a range of potential issues associated with modern slavery are explored.
 The audit framework covers the following areas: HR practices including recruitment; reward and people development; equal opportunities; human rights; and health and safety.
 We require suppliers to achieve a minimum Work Practice Audit (WPA) score of 80%.
 Any suppliers scoring below this threshold are measured against a tailored WPA improvement plan.
 Supplier failure to meet our required standards is treated as a breach of contractual terms and necessary action is taken.

 In the event that we identified a breach of our supply chain policies or protocols, we would work with the impacted parties to undertake an investigation into the circumstances including root cause analysis and formulation of a remediation plan.
-The circumstances of the breach, the results of the investigation and any process improvements and enhancements implemented are reported to the Executive Risk Committee and then to the Board Audit Committee and/or the ESG Committee as appropriate, depending on the nature and severity of the breach.
+The circumstances of the breach, the results of the investigation and any process improvements and enhancements implemented are reported to the Executive Risk Committee and then to the Board Audit Committee and/or the ESG Committee as appropriate, depending on the nature of the breach.

-Procurement of specific materials
+1. Procurement of specific materials

 We seek sustainability certifications (e.g. BREEAM) on major developments.
 These certifications incentivise responsible sourcing of construction materials, such as management of human rights in the production, transport and assembly of materials.
-100% of our major developments are on track to achieve an “excellent” or “outstanding” BREEAM rating.
+100% of our major developments are on track to achieve an “excellent” or “outstanding” rating.

 We support sustainable sourcing of all materials in our portfolio.
 Project teams are required to report third party certification and transparent chain of custody, and we carry out audits to ensure compliance.